 Taoist Yoga (導 引 – Dao Yin, literally “Guiding and Stretching”) are Chinese exercise methods that coordinate breathing and movement to calm the mind, cultivate Qi (氣, pronounced “chee”), the vital life force within the body, and harmonize with natural universal energy.

-Dao-Yin is an essential aspect of Bagua Zhang training, and can
+Dao-Yin is an essential aspect of Bagua Zhang training, that can

-Shifu Dennis Mace has been training and teaching holistic Martial Arts and Qi-Gong since 1982.
+Shifu Dennis Mace has been training various Martial Arts since 1982, and started teaching in 1990.
 His thorough, hands on approach, emphasizing courtesy and ethics, and his commitment to cultivating each student’s authentic skills and improving their overall health and empowerment has contributed to his widespread popularity in the Pacific Northwest and beyond.

 Available for workshops and seminars worldwide

-on authentic Yang family Taiji Quan (Tai Chi), Xing-Yi Quan (“Mind Shape Boxing”), weapons training, self-defense, Qi-Gong/Chinese Yoga and meditation, emphasizing simplicity of practical principles, drills and applications.
+on Bagua Zhang, weapons training, self-defense, Qi-Gong/Taoist Yoga and meditation, emphasizing simplicity of practical principles, drills and applications.

-He has studied several styles, though his core training and specialty is BaguaZhang: “8 Trigrams Palm” — he is a 5th generation disciple of Cheng style Bagua Zhang, and this is his primary focus in training and teaching to pass on to the next generation.
+He has studied several styles, though his specialty is BaguaZhang: “8 Trigrams Palm” — he is a 5th generation disciple of Cheng style Bagua Zhang, and this is his primary focus in training and teaching to pass on to the next generation.